Clicky

 • Fragments: Echo of Starvation, Echo of Persistence, Echo of Remnants, and Echo of Obscurity.

-• Abilities: Moebius Quiver for your Super, Vortex Grenades, and either Dodge can work.
+• Abilities: Moebius Quiver and Vortex Grenades.
+Either Dodge works.

 Gameplay Loop